l0k9j/webversity/content/p/framework/criteria.md

 years of experience, size of its community, use of open source code, strategic commitment to long term development.

+#### scores

+5: the product/service has been around for many years, it is actively maintained, it has a large user base & a large ecosystem or development community around it.

 ### Privacy

 A lot has been said about this in recent years.
 This is a vast and complex